Cheetham Close, Egerton, Lancashire

 Wycoller Bridge’s cup-marked stones (after Jackson, 1962)

-Weird one this!
+A weird one this!
 On the famous packhorse bridge close to the old hall, four of the stones have cup-markings etched onto them.
-It seems that at least three of the carvings are archaic; cups on one of them seems somewhat deep and appears to be medieval.
-A short article describing them was in the Bradford Cartwright Hall Archaeology Bulletin (1962) where they were just as puzzled about them.
+It seems that at least three of the carvings are archaic; with cups on one of the stones being somewhat deep and may actually be medieval.
+But we simply don’t know….
+A short article describing them was in the Bradford Cartwright Hall Archaeology Bulletin (1962) where they were equally as puzzled about them.
 In 1979, J.A.
 Heginbottom described them in his survey on the prehistoric rock-art of upper Calderdale.
-The stones on which the cups were carved may have been taken from a prehistoric tomb on the edge of the moor further up the valley from here.
+It’s possible that the stones on which the cups were carved might have been taken from a prehistoric tomb on the edge of the moor further up the valley from here.

 Folklore